Islamism in Sudan: Sudanese Muslim Brotherhood

 After the overthrow of Turabi, the Brotherhood participated in the Bashir regime's governments and later joined the December 2018 protest, but the group has limited influence.

+In March 2026, the United States designated the Sudanese Muslim Brotherhood as a terrorist organization, adding it to the Treasury Department’s Specially Designated Nationals (SDN) list as both a Foreign Terrorist Organization and Specially Designated Global Terrorist under Executive Order 13224.

+Subsequent media reports described intensified efforts by figures linked to the movement to form new political platforms, including a proposed “Islamic Bloc,” as part of repeated attempts to re‑establish influence under new names and alliances.
+Analysts viewed these efforts as an attempt to reorganize and rebrand the movement in response to declining public support and mounting legal and political challenges.
+Sky News Arabia likewise characterized the initiative as part of a broader strategy to revive the Muslim Brotherhood’s influence and strengthen support for General Burhan after the movement faced growing isolation and criticism both domestically and internationally.

+Post-Transition Islamist Movements

 Following Sudan's transition to democracy, smaller Islamic groups have emerged, either splitting from other movements or being founded by young Islamic intellectuals.
 These include the "Change Now" movement, the "National Coordination Initiative for Change and Construction", and the "Democratic Islamists" movement.
 Other initiatives include the "Reform and Renaissance Initiative" and the "Future Now Initiative".
 These groups have various stances towards the Bashir regime and different visions for the future of Sudan.

 2023 Sudan War

 During the 2023 War in Sudan An Islamist resurgence has been observed, potentially complicating interactions with regional powers and the Sudanese army's path towards civilian rule.
 Furthermore, the Rapid Support Forces (RSF) have targeted hundreds of Islamist leaders and activists in a sweeping campaign, indicating an ongoing struggle between different factions within the country.
+The SAF depends heavily on Islamist militias, with reports indicating that the Muslim Brotherhood comprises upwards of 75% of the Sudanese armed forces.

+On the Side of the SAF fights the Al-Bara' ibn Malik Battalion, a Sudanese Islamist militia.
+The group traces back to the 1990s when it was part of the Islamized paramilitary structures established under the National Islamic Front and Bashir's rule.
+The United States has sanctioned the Al-Baraa Bin Malik Brigade due to its Islamist ties and for coordinating with Iran to sow instability in Sudan.